damienomurchu/forge-cli/docs/blueprint.md

   now distinguishes create-or-open from open-existing directory access.
 Owned storage sessions support both schema-checked access to existing databases and transactional creation and migration.
-- Phase 5 is in progress.
+- Phase 5 is complete.
 The first quick-capture slice accepts `--quick` and one description, applies the `thought` default, and persists through the complete secure-storage lifecycle with human confirmation.
 Capture-specific help is implemented as a data-free path with stable golden output.
 Quick capture also